James Mays (basketball)

-James Dixon Mays (born March 8, 1986) is an American-born naturalized Central African professional basketball player for Shandong Heroes of the Chinese Basketball Association.
+James Dixon Mays (born March 8, 1986) is an American-born naturalized Central African former professional basketball player currently working as an assistant coach for the Salt Lake City Stars of the NBA G League.
 He represented the Central African Republic at the 2011 FIBA Africa Championship.

 High school

 Mays averaged 20.1 points, 15 rebounds, two steals and two assists per game for Garner High in 2003–04.
 He shot a strong 54.3 percent from the field that year when he led Garner to the conference championship.
 A McDonald's All-American nominee as a senior, he was also named MVP of his conference and to the all-conference team.
 He played in the North Carolina vs. South Carolina High School All-Star game where he played against Clemson classmate Sam Perry.
 Perry was the top scorer, but Mays was named the MVP.
 Along with that, he also played in the East vs. West North Carolina Coaches Association All-Star game in July.
 He scored a season high 30 points against East Wake High School as a senior, but he had a 36-point game as a junior against Southeast Raleigh for his career high.
 In his junior year, he scored 19.8 points and 11.9 rebounds per game.